The challenges of custom software development in 2021

 First things first, the average salary of an experienced engineer in the US is roughly €85000.
 That’s fairly expensive.
 To gain access to talented engineers in the first place, you need to engage with recruitment agencies whose fees are typically 20-25% of the developer’s annual salary.
 And of course there’s all the secondary costs of taking on new employees: office space, equipment, training, benefits and so on.

 If you’re a tech company looking for a good software solution, it is significantly easier and cheaper to just buy something off-the-shelf.
 You might have to adapt your processes to make it work, but the custom software development route just can’t be justified by most organisations.

 Other options for building custom software

-If we rule out building an in-house team, some companies will instead draw up rough plans and outsource development to specialists.
+If we rule out building a local team, some companies will instead draw up rough plans and outsource development to specialists.
 If this is an established software company, then it’ll probably work out fine, if a bit expensive.